Single-Period Floquet Control of Bosonic Codes with Quantum Lattice Gates

 Here, we construct a QLG-based unitary generator on a $d$-dimensional subspace whose output matches Haar statistics in phase space.
 Concretely, we define Haar-random states $|\psi_{\rm Haar}\rangle\equiv\hat{U}_{\rm Haar}|0\rangle$ drawn from the Haar measure on the unit sphere in \(\mathbb{C}^d\)~\cite{SM}, and study the distribution of fidelities with respect to a reference Haar state \( |\psi_{\rm ref}\rangle \).
 For an ensemble of Haar-distributed pure states, the fidelity $\mathcal{F}=|\langle \psi_{\rm Haar} | \psi_{\rm ref} \rangle|^2$ is a variable following the probability density function (PDF)~\cite{HaarPDF} \beq \mathbb{P}_{\rm Haar}(\mathcal{F}) = (d-1)(1 - \mathcal{F})^{d-2}, \eeq with the mean fidelity $\mathbb{E}[\mathcal{F}] = 1/d$.
 In our implementation, we take each sampled $|\psi_{\rm Haar}\rangle$ as the target state and construct the target unitary $\hat{U}_{\rm Haar}$ from Eq.~(\ref{eq:unitary learning}) with the initial vacuum state $|0\rangle$.
 We then design a sequence of QLGs from Eq.~(\ref{eq:Trotter_error}) for each target unitary $\hat{U}_{\rm Haar}$ yielding \beq |\psi_{\rm QLG}\rangle = \hat{\mathbf{G}}_{\rm Haar}(\vec{\theta},\vec{\gamma})|0\rangle, \eeq which approximates the sampled Haar state $|\psi_{\rm Haar}\rangle$ with high fidelity $\mathcal{F}_{\rm QLG}\equiv|\langle \psi_{\rm QLG} | \psi_{\rm Haar} \rangle|^2$.

-Figure~\figpanel{fig:figure2}{a} shows the average fidelity $\mathcal{F}_{\rm QLG}$ of Haar-state preparation using QLGs as a function of Hilbert subspace dimension $d$ and the Trotter depth $N_t$.
-The blue dashed line in the figure indicates the empirical scaling $N_t \sim \mathcal{O}(2^{d/4})$ required to reach high-fidelity ($\mathcal{F}_{\rm QLG}\gtrsim 0.95$).
-As also confirmed by the case study in Fig.~\figpanel{fig:figure2}{b}, the average fidelity remains at $\mathcal{F}_{\rm QLG}\sim 0.98$ for $d = 2, 4, 8, 16$ and $N_t = 2^{6}$.
-This overhead can be further reduced by higher-order TS formulas~\cite{PF2021prx} and numerical optimization~\cite{trotterAdaptive,trotterAdaptive1} which we leave for future work.
-In Fig.~\figpanel{fig:figure2}{c}, we calculate the fidelity $\mathcal{F}=|\langle \psi_{\rm QLG} | \psi_{\rm ref} \rangle|^2$ with respect to a fixed reference Haar state and plot the probability density distributions $\mathbb{P}(\mathcal{F})$ for different subspace dimensions, which are consistent with the Haar statistics given by Eq.~\eqref{eq:Haar}.
-We plot the mean fidelity as a function of $N_t$ in Fig.~\figpanel{fig:figure2}{d} and compare it with the theoretical prediction $1/d$; the curves approach $1/d$ once $N_t \gtrsim 2^5$, indicating that QLGs preserve the Haar statistics in this regime.
-These results show that our QLG approach reproduces Haar-like statistics faithfully, and thus can serve as a practical generator of pseudo-random unitaries.
+Figure~\figpanel{fig:figure2}{a} shows the average fidelity $\mathcal{F}_{\rm QLG}$ of Haar-state preparation using QLGs as a function of the Hilbert subspace dimension $d$ and the Trotter depth $N_t$. {The blue dashed line indicates the empirical scaling $N_t \sim \mathcal{O}(d)$ required to reach high fidelity ($\mathcal{F}_{\rm QLG}\gtrsim 0.95$).
+As further illustrated by Fig.~\figpanel{fig:figure2}{b}, choosing $N_t = 2d$ yields $\mathcal{F}_{\rm QLG}\gtrsim 0.98$ for $d = 2, 8, 32, 128$.} This overhead can be further reduced by higher-order TS formulas~\cite{PF2021prx} and numerical optimization~\cite{trotterAdaptive} which we leave for future work.
+In Fig.~\figpanel{fig:figure2}{c}, we calculate the fidelity $\mathcal{F}=|\langle \psi_{\rm QLG} | \psi_{\rm ref} \rangle|^2$ with respect to a fixed reference Haar state and plot the probability density distributions $\mathbb{P}(\mathcal{F})$ for different subspace dimensions, which are consistent with the Haar statistics given by Eq.~\eqref{eq:Haar}. {Figure~\figpanel{fig:figure2}{d} further shows the mean fidelity as a function of $N_t$.
+All curves approach the theoretical value $1/d$ with only weak dependence on the Trotter depth, indicating that the QLG protocol preserves the Haar statistics.} These results show that our QLG approach reproduces Haar-like statistics faithfully, and thus can serve as a practical generator of pseudo-random states. {We also benchmark our method against a SNAP-gate-based construction in the End Matter.}